mgama14/AustinCrashProject/README.md

 Dim_Calendar, which contains data for the crashes date, time, and whether the crashes took place on a holiday or weekend.

+**Power BI Dashboard:**

+Includes the following visualizations to support insights gained from the data:

+Map Visual (crash severity across Austin by lat/long)

+Slicer for filtering by crash year and severity

+Pie Chart (distribution of crashes by severity)

+Column Chart (crashes by year)

+Line Chart (cost trends over time)

+Heat Map (crash count by weekday and time-of-day)